MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/IMPORTFILE-Function--MediaSet-.md

  *Description*
  Type: Text

- Specifies text that can be used in the client describe the media.
+ Specifies text that can be used in the client to describe the media.

  *MimeType*
  Type: Text